AI SEO Tools: What Works and What's Just Hype

 - Spam thousands of site owners

-- Maybe get you 5-10 low-quality links from garbage sites
+- Maybe get 5-10 low-quality links from garbage sites

-Real backlinks - the kind that actually move the needle - come from authoritative sites.
+Real backlinks, the kind that move rankings, come from authoritative sites.
 Wikipedia.
 Reddit.
 Hacker News.
 Major news outlets.

 No AI required.
 Just old-fashioned SEO work at scale.